 For someone who loves to bake, there might be instances when you have few excess ingredients.
 In this case, you might have found yourself with some leftover cookie dough.
 Luckily, there is a way for all that to not go to waste.

 Almost anything can be preserved as long as you have a refrigerator.
-However, this leads us to the question; can you really freeze cookie dough?
+However, this leads us to the question; can you freeze cookie dough?

 Some Reminders Before Freezing Cookie Dough

-This is because they don’t really hold up well when you’re freezing them.
+This is because they don’t hold up well when you’re freezing them.
 Other than that, almost all types of cookie doughs can be frozen and eaten as a dessert.

-Also keep in mind how long you can freeze each cookie dough.
+Also, keep in mind how long you can freeze each cookie dough.
 You can use a marker to write on the freezer bag when you made it and the type of dough you used.

-Some of the best cookie doughs you can freeze are chocolate chips, shortbread cookie dough and peanut butter cookie dough.
+Some of the best cookie doughs you can freeze are chocolate chips, shortbread cookie dough, and peanut butter cookie dough.

-How To Freeze Your Cookie Dough
+How To Freeze Your Cookie Dough?

 Before you get started, know that there are different ways you can make your frozen cookie dough.
 Prepare them as instructed on the recipe you’re following before jumping to these steps.

-- When it comes to drop cookies, shape them into balls the way you would whenever you prepare them for baking.
+- When it comes to dropping cookies, shape them into balls the way you would whenever you prepare them for baking.
 Use a parchment-lined sheet and freeze for an hour or until you think it’s solid enough.